 Author Guidelines

-Thank you for your interest in submitting your Manuscript to Healthy Dialogue (HD) Journal.
-We accept English language submissions from Undergraduate and Graduate students, post-doctoral fellows and interns affiliated with the School of Health Policy and Management (SHPM).
+Thank you for your interest in submitting your manuscript to Healthy Dialogue (HD) journal.
+We accept English language submissions from active undergraduate and graduate students, post-doctoral fellows and interns affiliated with the School of Health Policy and Management (SHPM).

-All submissions are to be made in Microsoft Word Document and follow the American Psychological Association (APA 7th edition) style.
-Also, submitted material should not contain any identifying information (your name and all other information should not be contained in the word document).
-See detailed description here for types of submissions.
+All submissions are to be made in Microsoft Word document and follow the American Psychological Association (APA 7th edition) style.
+Also, submitted material should not contain any identifying information (such as names of authors and other contributors your name and all other information should not be contained in the word document).
+See detailed description here for the types of submissions.

 Submission Types

-Quantitative Research is original empirical research using various techniques such as statistical, mathematics or any unbiased numerical data that can be applied broadly to the population.
-Healthy Dialogue Journal will accept high quality papers that address contemporary health debates, issues in policy and management.
+Quantitative Research is original empirical research that uses various analytic techniques, such as statistical or mathematical approaches, with typical aim of generating knowledge that can be applied broadly to the studied population.
+Healthy Dialogue journal will accept high quality papers that address contemporary health debates in health policy, health equity, health management, digital health, health data analytics, or related areas in Health Studies.

 Submission: A structured abstract with 250 words maximum is required with method, result, discussion and conclusion sections.
 Main paper should be up to 3500 words (maximum), not including abstract, tables, figures and references (30 maximum).

-Qualitative research in health studies, is a systematic and scientific methodology of data analysis generated from interviews, focus groups, observations, document analysis and so forth.
+Qualitative research is a systematic and scientific methodology of data analysis generated from interviews, focus groups, observations, document analysis and so forth.
 Healthy Dialogue accepts a variety of systematic qualitative analysis, such as thematic analysis, grounded theory, narrative analysis, content analysis, discourse analysis and so forth.
+The papers should address contemporary health debates and issues in health policy, health equity, health management, digital health, health data analytics, or related areas in Health Studies.

 Submission: A structured abstract with 250 words maximum is required with method, result, discussion and conclusion sections.
 Main paper should be up to 4000 words (maximum), not including abstract, tables, figures, and references (30 maximum).

-Mixed method is an interdisciplinary research methodology that systematically includes or combines both quantitative and qualitative research.
-In health studies this may include a mix of surveys with in-depth interviews or health records to get a deep understanding of a complex health study.
+Mixed method is an interdisciplinary research methodology that systematically includes or combines both quantitative and qualitative research approaches.
+For example, this may include a mix of survey with in-depth interviews or health records to get a deep understanding of a complex phenomenon.

 Submission: A structured abstract with 250 words maximum is required with method, result, discussion and conclusion sections.
 Main paper should be up to 4000 words (maximum), not including abstract, tables, figures, and references (30 maximum).

-Healthy Dialogue accepts essay submissions from course assignments that include a theoretical and critical analysis as it relates to contemporary health studies policies and/or practices.
+Healthy Dialogue journal accepts essay submissions from course assignments that include a theoretical and critical analysis as it relates to contemporary health debates and issues in health policy, health equity, health management, digital health, health data analytics, or related areas in Health Studies.
 Course papers in the process of being evaluated will not be accepted.

 Submission: An unstructured abstract with 200 words maximum is required.
 Main paper should be up to 3500 words (maximum), not including abstract, tables, figures, and references (15 maximum).

-Healthy Dialogue will accept short analytical commentary on key contemporary issues, debates and realities in health studies.
+Healthy Dialogue journal will accept short analytical commentary on key contemporary issues, debates and realities in Health Studies.
 Book commentaries are also welcome.

 Submission: An abstract with maximum word count of 150.
 Main paper should not exceed 1200 words, not including abstract, tables/figures, references (maximum 10).

 A conceptual paper explores and develops theoretical frameworks or conceptual advancements.
-The paper must focus on theoretical understanding or proposing new models or perspectives on advancing health policy, health equity, health management and/or digital/analytics for health decision-making.
+The paper must focus on theoretical understanding or propose new models or perspectives on advancing health policy, health equity, health management, digital health, health data analytics, or related areas in Health Studies.

 Submission: A structured abstract with 250 words maximum is required with method, result, discussion and conclusion sections.
 Main paper should be up to 3500 words (maximum), not including abstract, tables, figures, and references (30 maximum).

-A perspective article comprise of critical reflections on contemporary health issues, practices, or theoretical frameworks in order to advance learning, practice, and/or policy.
+A perspective article comprises of critical reflections on contemporary health issues, practices, or theoretical frameworks in order to advance learning, practice, and/or policy.

 Submission: An abstract with 250 words maximum.
-Main paper should be up to 3000 words (maximum), not including abstract and references (15 maximum).
+The main paper should be up to 3000 words (maximum), not including abstract and references (15 maximum).
 The main paper should include introduction, relevant topic headings, and a conclusion.
-If necessary, figures and tables may be included if relevant (maximum two).
+If necessary, figures and tables may be included (maximum two).

-A practicum brief allows students to share their practicum (e.g., undergraduate students) or presentation reflections with a focus on health policy, health equity, health management, and/or digital/analytics for health decision-making.
+A practicum brief allows students to share their practicum (e.g., undergraduate students) or presentation reflections with a focus on health policy, health equity, health management, digital health, health data analytics, or related areas in Health Studies.

 Plagiarizing